barrettotte/candlestick-mic/README.md

 I only did this because I just wanted to hear what it would sound like in Discord.

-TODO: picture of phone

-## Circuit

-TODO: picture of circuit
+TODO: finished project

+TODO: sound clip

 ## Project Summary

 A brief summary of what I did in this project.

-### How the Phone Works
+### How Does This Phone Work?

 I jumped into this not knowing anything really.
 So I had to figure out how the phone worked on a basic level.

-To start the research, I think I have what is referred to as a Kellogg No 64 Candlestick (according to [this telephone collecting site](http://www.telephonecollecting.org/Bobs%20phones/Pages/Kellogg/KelloggPhones.htm)).
-My phone also came with an oak box [magneto](https://en.wikipedia.org/wiki/Telephone_magneto), but I won't be using it for now.
+To start the research, I think I have what is referred to as a Kellogg F9 Candlestick (according to [this telephone collecting site](http://www.telephonecollecting.org/Bobs%20phones/Pages/Kellogg/KelloggPhones.htm)).
+As far as age, I think it was made in 1935 based on a little signature with the date 2/25/35.
+My phone also came with a Western Electric oak box [magneto](https://en.wikipedia.org/wiki/Telephone_magneto), but I won't be using it for this project.

 Phones of this era used a [carbon microphone](https://en.wikipedia.org/wiki/Carbon_microphone).
 I found a couple good resources for learning how these work: